hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMCalendarList.class/README.md

-An object of this class is wrapping the SCMCalendarRepository to make indexing of SCMCalendars possible for the SCMEventDialogs.
+This class is wrapping the SCMCalendarRepository to make indexing of SCMCalendars possible for the SCMEventDialogs.